Combining LLMs and Knowledge Graphs to Reduce Hallucinations in Question Answering: A New Approach for LLM-based Knowledge Graph Queries

 \subsection{Step 3: Querying the Knowledge Graph}

-The Cypher query that was produced by the LLM and checked by the query checker is executed on the Knowledge Graph.
-This component is built using Neo4jGraph from LangChain.
-The return type is a list of node names.
-This gets passed to an LLM to generate a sentence.
-This process of combining the ability of an LLM for generating natural language answers with information from a datasource is called retrieval-augmented generation (RAG).
+The Cypher query, generated by the LLM and verified by the query checker, is executed on the Knowledge Graph using Neo4jGraph from LangChain.
+Then, an answer sentence can be generated by the LLM based on the returned list.
+This retrieval-augmented generation (RAG) grounds each answer in the Knowledge Graph.